Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 • Abu Dhabi: it might yield an annual rental income of approximately AED 75,000 (around $20,400), which is equal to a 5% gross yield.

 Investment Trade-Off: Dubai often presents the potential for higher returns, particularly through the dynamic short-term rental market, but may involve greater market competition and property management demands.
-Abu Dhabi can offer more consistent, albeit potentially slightly lower, rental income with potentially less intensive management.
+The rental revenue in Abu Dhabi is more stable, however it may be slightly smaller, and the management may be less involved.

 Lifestyle and Living Costs: Distinct Environments